junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — Placed on the Union Calendar, Calendar No. 88.
 - 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-118, Part I.
 - 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-118, Part I.
+- 2025-07-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-07-21 — Considered as unfinished business. (consideration: CR H3519-3520)
+- 2025-07-21 — Considered under suspension of the rules. (consideration: CR H3501-3503)
+- 2025-07-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3351.
+- 2025-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-21 — Mr. Hill (AR) moved to suspend the rules and pass the bill, as amended.
+- 2025-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 12 (Roll no. 214). (text: CR H3501-3502)
+- 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 12 (Roll no. 214). (text: CR H3501-3502: 1)